As every parent knows, safety and comfort are of paramount importance for your child.

 Chicco KeyFit 30 – Best Infant Car Seat Overall

-The #1 rated infant car seat in America, look no further if you are looking for a secure and reliable option to keep your pride and joy safe.
+The #1 top rated infant car seat in America, look no further if you are looking for a secure and reliable option to keep your pride and joy safe.
+With nearly 60 years experience in the baby products market, Chicco has created an enduringly popular product at a competitive mid-range price point.

 On the first impression, the Key Fit 30 looks and feels like a premium baby seat utilizing the quality production values one expects from a leading brand.
 It is certainly durable, boasting an enclosed underside to protect the seat from damage and the carrier shell is lined with EPS energy-absorbing foam for improved impact protection.